 I do believe in a heaven.
 I think of that movie "What Dreams May Come" and a heaven where it seemed like you were in a Monet painting, the colors, the paint dripping around you, rich and intense, the overwhelming beauty.

-I had my much awaited doctor's visit just to find out my back isn't the problem, my hip might be.
+I had my much awaited doctor's visit to find out why my leg was shrinking and in intense pain.
+I found out my back isn't the problem, my hip might be.
 More x-rays, to go with the MRI and now I need to find an Orthopedic who'll take Medicaid.
 Sigh.

 Everyone before this had said it was a bulging disk.
 But this is the first specialist I have been able to see and he showed me my MRI and said yes there's normal wear for my age and a bit of a bulge but it isn't bad enough for surgery and I can see there's room and it isn't pressing on anything.
 I'm just a bit confused now.
 But he thinks it's a problem centered on my hip.
 I should be happy, who wants surgery.
 But I've come to the point where if it ends the pain and inability to walk, I'm all for it.
 But there's no surgery to be done.

 My husband says I should be happy were moving forward.
 Hum, hard to tell.